-For Americans and their pups, visiting a pet friendly national park is a great vacation.
-Unfortunately, finding national parks where our furry travel companions can have fun too is ruff!
+For Americans and their pups, visiting dog friendly national parks makes for a great vacation.
+Unfortunately, finding a national park where your furry travel companion will have fun too can be ruff!

-Many national parks have strict pet policies, limiting pets to the most developed areas.
-But there are a few that make it easy to bring Fido.
-Let’s take a look at our country’s best pet friendly national parks!
+Many national parks have strict pet policies, limiting pets to only the most developed areas.
+But there are some that make it easy to bring Fido.
+Let’s take a look at America’s most dog friendly national parks!

-Acadia is a pet friendly national park on the coast of Maine, and it’s an absolute gem!
+Acadia is located on the coast of Maine, and it’s one of our favorite dog friendly national parks!
 Pets are welcome on nearly all 120 miles of hiking trails and 45 miles of carriage roads within the park.
 The only exceptions are a few trails that require climbs using iron rungs or ladders.

 Dogs are also allowed in most of the public areas at Acadia.
 The only places your pup can’t go are Duck Harbor Campground, Wild Gardens of Acadia, and Echo Lake Beach and Sand Beach during high season (mid-May to mid-Sept).
 Everywhere else your dog is welcome to join you – even on the free shuttles that run around the park!